 Telephone: 01344 772427

-Each year group elects one representative onto the School Council, whose remit is to present the views of the pupils in the running of the school.
-The council meets with the head teacher twice a term, and discuss issues that have been raised by the pupils and ideas about how to solve them.
+Each year group elects two representatives onto the School Parliament, whose remit is to present the views of the pupils in the running of the school.
+The council meets with Mr Handy twice a term, and discuss issues that have been raised by the pupils and ideas about how to solve them.
 They are involved in decisions that have an impact on the school, from events and trips, school dinners, activities and wider interaction within the community and are pivotal to ensuring the wider school is a friendly and caring environment for all the children and staff alike.

 When foundations children arrive at saint Sebastian’s we understand that it can be very daunting and some children may be anxious or apprehensive – especially our youngest pupils.
 At Saint Sebastian’s we proudly run a buddy system where pupils in Year 6 undertake a mentoring role for Receptions pupils.
 This system proves to be extremely popular amongst the pupils, with the older children excited to take on young charges before they even enter Year 6 and for the receptions children to have an older child guiding and supporting them.
 We are committed to providing a caring, supportive environment for our pupils to learn in, and the personal well-being of all of our pupils is at the heart of everything that we do.

 Children are regularly reminded of the code of conduct and rules of the school.
 At the start of each school year classroom behaviour contracts are drawn up and agreed by the children in each class.

 children can gain points for their Family groups for good behaviour, manners, thinking of others etc and each week each class teacher presents a cup to a member of their class.
 This could be for good work or good behaviour.
 Year 6 also have an ethos cup, presented weekly to a Year 6 child who best supports the school ethos.
 Annually, we also present cups for outstanding achievement in sports, the arts and mathematics as well as ethos.